Máire Geoghegan-Quinn: Political career

+In early 1993, as Minister for Justice, Geoghegan-Quinn pledged to urgently decriminalise homosexuality, responding to threats that Ireland could face suspension from the Council of Europe if it failed to comply with the European Convention on Human Rights.
+This move came five years after Senator David Norris secured a landmark European Court ruling against Ireland's Victorian-era laws, originally enacted under British rule.
+Confidential State Archive documents revealed in 2023 that by May 1993, Geoghegan-Quinn had prioritised draft legislation, aligning with the new coalition government's Programme for a Partnership Government.
+The draft bill aimed to be published within the parliamentary term.
+Activists from across Europe, notably from Sweden, engaged with Irish authorities, warning against repeating Britain's error of introducing discriminatory unequal ages of consent.
+Internal government memos outlined three legislative paths: minimal changes to satisfy European demands; adopting the British model; or fully repealing outdated statutes in favour of comprehensive new legislation.
+Ultimately, the government pursued full decriminalisation.

 When Reynolds resigned as leader of Fianna Fáil in November 1994, Geoghegan-Quinn was seen as his preferred successor in the position.
 In the resulting leadership election she stood against Bertie Ahern; a win would have made her the first female Taoiseach.
 On the day of the vote, however, she withdrew from the contest "in the interests of party unity".
 It was reported that she had the support of only 15 members of the 66-strong parliamentary party.

+Retirement from national politics

-At the 1997 general election she retired from politics completely, citing privacy issues, after details about her 17-year-old son's expulsion from school appeared in the newspapers.
-"If his mother had been a homemaker, an architect or a businesswoman, this simply would not have happened" she commented.
+At the 1997 general election she retired from politics, citing privacy issues, after details about her 17-year-old son's expulsion from school appeared in the newspapers.
+"If his mother had been a homemaker, an architect or a businesswoman, this simply would not have happened", she commented.
 Other reports suggested that she saw her prospects for promotion under Ahern as poor, and a weak showing in constituency opinion polls indicated her seat could be in danger.
 She became a non-executive director of Aer Lingus, a member of the board of the Declan Ganley-owned Ganley Group, and wrote a column for The Irish Times.